galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-data-creation/tutorial.md

 {: .hands_on}

-## Sub-step with **Filter**
+## *Filter*

-> ### {% icon hands_on %} Hands-on:
 The filter tool allows restriction of the dataset using simple conditional statements.
 This step is used to filter out the GO terms with biological processes and the corresponding number of peptides associated with these terms.

+> ### {% icon hands_on %} Hands-on:
 >
 > 1. {% tool [Filter](Filter1) %} with the following parameters:
 >    - {% icon param-file %} *"Filter"*: `output` (output of **Query Tabular** {% icon tool %})